Rumpunzel/rpg-thingy/conditions-and-resting.md

 You may end a rest at any point.
 Any unspent actions you have at the end of a rest are lost.

-While resting, you have access to some special skill tests.
+While resting, you have access to a number of special skill tests.

 ## Recovering